skeweddata/skeweddata.github.io/_posts/2021-01-24-nfl_stats_lies.md

 to take a long time before everyone gets comfortable with it.
 I'm actually very impressed by the humility of the league, both in reaching out to AWS for help and putting up those Kaggle contests[^college].
+But I don't think these approaches are the best way for the NFL to go about remedying these issues.

 ## Black Boxes Are Bad

-Those insipid Next Gen Stats ads have been all over NFL broadcasts this season.
+Those Next Gen Stats ads have been all over NFL broadcasts this season.
-They're all pretty annoying to me, a blend of forced slang and random numbers recited at high velocity[^feet].
+I find them all pretty irritating, a blend of forced slang and random numbers recited at high velocity[^feet].
 But for this post I'll focus on [one featuring Panthers running back Christian McCaffrey](https://www.youtube.com/watch?v=bGqoSBSh1hA&feature=emb_title), which includes a clip of him running towards an apparently open end zone while an